coderefinery/python-progression/content/good-practices.md

 - Difficult to name a function or file?
 It might be doing too much or unrelated things.

-- If your script can be imported into other scripts, Wrap your main function in a `if __name__ == "__main__":` block:
+- If your script can be imported into other scripts, wrap your main function in a `if __name__ == "__main__":` block:
   ```python
   def main():